ARREYETTA14/MONITORING-AND-ALERTING-FOR-EC2-LOGIN-FAILURE-ATTEMPTS-USING-AMAZON-CLOUDWATCH/README.md

 # MONITORING-AND-ALERTING-FOR-EC2-LOGIN-FAILURE-ATTEMPTS-USING-AMAZON-CLOUDWATCH

 # 1. Create an Amazon Linux 2 EC2 Instance
-- Create an Amazon Linux 2 EC2 Instance with the necessary security groups allowing SSH and relevant ports
+- Amazon Linux 2023 EC2 Instance with the necessary security groups allowing SSH and relevant ports
 - Attach an IAM role to the instance that has the following permissions:
 ```
 CloudWatchAgentServerPolicy